-Attendance, Class Participation, Assignments, Quizzes, etc. (10% of the Course Grade)
+Attendance & In-Class Discussions (15% of the Course Grade)

-As graduate students, you have developed good time management skills and fully understand the value of preparing for class each week (e.g., the expectation is about 2-3 hours per week for each unit of coursework).
-Coupled with this outside preparation, students who attend class regularly find themselves well-prepared for exams (and unannounced "pop quizzes").
-As such, I will pass around a sign-in sheet at some point during the lecture.
+As graduate students, you have developed excellent time management skills and fully understand the value of preparing for class each week (e.g., the expectation is about 2-3 hours per week for each unit of coursework).
+Coupled with this outside preparation, students who attend class and participate regularly find that synthesizing the material is much easier and more enjoyable.
+Since this course is primarily discussion-centric, it is my expectation that I will provide prompts each week focused on the assigned readings from both a theoretical and practical perspective.
+I fully expect each of you will participate during these class discussions; at some point, I will call upon each of you to participate-you do not want to be in a predicament where it is your turn and you have not prepared.
+I may also ask you to get into small groups to complete a brief assignment based on the topic being discussed.
+At times, I may ask you to submit the results of that effort.

+I will pass around a sign-in sheet at some point during the lecture to track attendance.
 It is your responsibility to notify me if you miss class because of an illness or other extenuating circumstance at your earliest convenience, providing documentation only if requested.
 Also, in accordance with the University policies in effect regarding COVID-19, please do not come to campus if you feel sick or are exhibiting any symptoms.
 This will help protect everyone's health and wellbeing, including yours.
-Finally, I fully expect the lectures coupled with the weekly readings and any outside research or assignments will easily stimulate active discussions, so please speak up during class.
-I may break up the class into small groups periodically and pose questions for class discussion.
-This evaluation category accounts for 10% of your course grade.
+This evaluation category accounts for 15% of your course grade (basically 10% for attendance and 5% for participation/assignments)-these should be easy points.
+For participation, I may call on one or two students each class session to lead a brief discussion about some aspects of the week's readings-please do not worry, this will not begin until week 4.